conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 The best part of programming is creating something that others can enjoy.
 Which is probably why we all want to at least try and make a game, but learning a full-blown engine can be pretty daunting.

-There are a few low-level choices that make developing a graphical application more approachable, especially for C and C++ specifically.
-There's OpenGL and SDL.
-These are staples of places to start.
-However, this can be overwhelming because building these libraries from scratch can be a challenge in and of itself.
+There are a choices that can make developing a graphical application more approachable, especially for C and C++ specifically.
+There's OpenGL and SDL, these will abstract the hardware but give us more freedom to write application code.
+These are staples for "Introduction to Game Dev Course".
+However, this can quickly become overwhelming as building these libraries from scratch can be a challenge in and of itself.

 SDL2, or [Simple DirectMedia Layer 2.0](https://wiki.libsdl.org/SDL2/FrontPage), is a library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware.
 It's cross-platform and mobile-friendly, so there are a lot of options and opportunities to dive deeper into different aspects of developing a game in C++.